alexisart/cargo/src/doc/src/reference/environment-variables.md

                    changed by editing `.cargo/config.toml`; see the documentation about [cargo configuration][cargo-config] for more
                    information.
+* `RUSTC_AR` --- The path to the linkerar binary that Cargo has resolved to use for the current target, if specified.
+The ar can be changed by editing `.cargo/config.toml`; see the documentation about [cargo configuration][cargo-config] for more information.
 * `CARGO_ENCODED_RUSTFLAGS` --- extra flags that Cargo invokes `rustc` with, separated by a `0x1f` character (ASCII Unit Separator).
 See [`build.rustflags`].
 Note that since Rust 1.55, `RUSTFLAGS` is removed from